 The Veradigm and Altera FHIR API supports both JSON and XML formats.
 By default, the Veradigm and Altera FHIR API returns data in JSON.
 Use the Accept HTTP header to control this format.

-• application/fhir+JSON: Response is in JSON.
+: Response is in XML.application/fhir+JSON

 The Veradigm and Altera FHIR API supports the HL7® SMART Application Launch Framework Implementation Guide Release 1.0.0 implementation specification, a profile of the OAuth 2.0 specification.
 Additionally, the Veradigm and Altera FHIR API supports OpenID Connect Core 1.0.
-For more information on these specifications, see hl7.org/fhir/smart-app-launch/1.0.0/.
+For more information on these specifications, see https://hl7.org/fhir/smart-app-launch/1.0.0/.

 The following sections describe the authorization flows for FHIR applications.